Lumiukko/hu_design_pattern/README.md

 # Heads Up Design Pattern in Ruby

+-- Currently on hold, as there is no need for me to practice Ruby at this time. --

 This repository is for myself practicing Ruby and refreshing design pattern.

 I am attempting to implement the design pattern from the book in Ruby.